Keep it Merry and Bright: How to Store Your Christmas Decorations

 Keeping Lights and Garland Neat

-Lights can get tangled easily, which can make them your least favourite part of decorating.
+Lights often get tangled, which can make them your least favorite part of decorating.
 Wrap them on cardboard to keep the wires neat.
 Check for any burned-out bulbs before you pack everything away.
 You can store spare bulbs in a plastic bag taped to the piece of cardboard.

 Beaded garland can quickly become a tangled mess — and ruin other ornaments — if you store everything together.
 Good Housekeeping suggests storing them in empty water bottles.
 You can see what’s inside and 500 ml bottles are the perfect size to hold two strings.